Vasseurr/Flutter-Samples/Tab_Bar/README.md

 ![s1](https://user-images.githubusercontent.com/67058617/134079853-d7e4c8a7-3775-4884-9e3f-52b5f12608fd.png)

 ## Usage
-To Use, simply add SpinCircleBottomBarHolder to your build function, as follows:
+To Use, simply add Tab Bar to your build function, as follows:

 ```dart